SanDisk SD Card Repair Tool Free Download: Fix Corrupted Cards Without Data Loss

 Right click on the SanDisk SD card and choose "Online".

 Write protection prevents any modifications to the SD card, which can block both repair and formatting attempts.
 This issue may be caused by a physical lock switch or system-level restrictions.
-Removing write protection restores full access, allowing further repair operations to proceed normally.
+Removing write protection with DiskPart can restore full access, allowing further repair operations to proceed normally.

 Step 1.
 Check if your SD card adapter has a physical lock switch and slide it to the "Unlock" position.